javaigua/javaigua-stocks/README.md

 A take-home-assigment, by Javier Igua.

 This Stocks application is a reactive one:
 * It is responsive: to ensure a high-quality user experience, this app aims for high throughput and low latency.
-Its footprint will increase by the number of stocks registered, in which case vertical and even horizontal scaling can be easily considered and integrated.
+Its footprint will increase by the number of stocks registered, in which case vertical scaling (up) and even horizontal scaling (out) can be easily considered and integrated.
-* It is resilient: Aspects like delegation, isolation, containtment and replication are handled or can be included with a relative low complexity added to the codebase.
+* It is resilient: Aspects like delegation, isolation and containtment (TODO: replication) are handled and can be optimized with a relative low complexity added to the codebase.
-* It is elastic: Different workloads are supported with the same guaranties.
-Either vertical or horizontal scaling can be addressed by means of clustering, distributed data replication and/or sharding.
+* It is elastic: Different workloads are supported with the same guaranties by scaling out to a much bigger cluster of nodes.
+Replication can by addressed by means of distributed data replication (Akka cluster singleton or conflict free distributed data types modules) and/or sharding.
-* It is message-driven: Components of this application are decoupled by clearly defining boundaries between them by the definition and exchange of messages in asynchronous non-blocking manner.
+* It is message-driven: Components of this application are decoupled and exchange inmutable messages in asynchronous non-blocking manner.
+Boundaries between them are kept by these messages, where processing is isolated and performed in first-come first-served semantics.

-A set of RESTful web services are supported to create, retrieve, update and delete stocks.
-JSON is the format for messages sent and received by this application.
+A set of RESTful (Akka Http) web services are supported to create, retrieve, update and delete stocks.
+JSON is the format for the messages sent and received by this system.

 ## Implementations details